| | Adler Airport is about thirty-two kilometres from Sochi. A narrow

 north of the Mediterranean, and both the climate and the lifestyle

+are similar in many respects to those of the Western playground.
 We were met by thirty degrees of heat and eighty per cent humidity,

 but fortunately the latter was alleviated by the cooling sea breezes